-13. At those periods laid down in the servicing schedule, the filters incorporated in the pipe lines (para.8), accessible only after disconnection of the pipe connections, should be examined for cleanliness and renewed, if necessary.
-Care must be taken to ensure that the filters are not lost or mislaid and that they are refitted the right way round, i.e., so that the direction of flow through the filter is from the closed end to the open end of the filter.
+13. At those periods laid down in the Servicing Schedule, the filters incorporated in the pipe lines (para.8), accessible only after disconnection of the pipe connections, should be examined for cleanliness and renewed, if necessary.
+Care must be taken to ensure that the filters are not lost or mislaid and that they are refitted the right way round, i.e., so that the direction of flow is towards the closed end of the filter.